OCA/server-tools/module_checksum_upgrade/README.rst

 * Juan José Scarafía <jjs@adhoc.com.ar>
 * Jairo Llopis <jairo.llopis@tecnativa.com>

+The core concept of this module comes from `module_auto_update` which was initially implemented by LasLabs Inc, based on an idea from Jairo Llopis.

 Do not contact contributors directly about support or help with technical issues.

 Maintainer